Pave Spike: Development

 In December 1978 the 414th Fighter Weapons Squadron got the opportunity to demonstrate how the Pave Spike pod and the new 500-pound GBU-12 Paveway II could perform at low altitude.
 The Air Force hosted a precision-guided munitions firepower demonstration for the secretary of defense to showcase improvements in precision munitions.
 The squadron successfully destroyed a fuel tank partially filled with expired jet fuel with four LGBs in a low-altitude loft attack.
 By the end of the 1970s Pave Spike tactics and systems were a mature part of the F-4 fleet.

 Even though Pave Spike was a good system, it was suited for use only during periods of good visibility during the daytime.
-At night, in haze, or in bad weather, the pod was virtually useless.
+At night, in haze, or in bad weather, the pod could not be used.

 Service

 156 examples of the original AN/ASQ-153 were used from 1974 through 1989.

 In 1979, the Royal Air Force acquired a number of the simplified AN/AVQ-23E pods for their Blackburn Buccaneers.
 Twelve aircraft equipped with the pod were deployed to Saudi Arabia for the Gulf War to initially perform laser designation for other RAF aircraft.
 Later in the air campaign, these aircraft would carry laser-designated bombs themselves.

-The pod is now obsolete, and is being phased out in favour of newer systems like LANTIRN and AN/ASQ-228 ATFLIR.
+The pod was replaced by systems like LANTIRN and AN/ASQ-228 ATFLIR.

 The National Museum of the United States Air Force holds a Pave Spike in its collection.